 My Alaska Story

-A couple years later, when my brother could finally afford to pay me, I went back to work with him fishing for salmon, black cod and halibut to pay my way through college.
-Half way through college, I took a summer job as a crewman fishing in Bristol Bay, Alaska.
-The Captain of the boat was the President and CEO of Bering Select Seafoods, a seafood trading company out of Seattle, that would eventually hire me to buy fish out of Alaska and market it in Asia and Europe.
-For the next few summers, I crewed for the same Captain and eventually, I started running the boat on the season’s shoulders.
+A couple years later, when my brother could finally afford to pay me, I went back to work with him fishing for salmon, black cod and halibut, and paid my way through college.
+Half way through, I took a summer job as a crewman fishing in Bristol Bay, Alaska.
+The captain of the boat was the president and CEO of Bering Select Seafoods, a seafood trading company out of Seattle (that would eventually hire me to buy fish out of Alaska and market it in Asia and Europe).
+For the next few summers, I crewed for the same captain and eventually started running the boat on the season’s shoulders.

+These standards produce a product that I am proud to present to friends, family, and seafood snobs!
 I source all of my sockeye fillets and portions from Leader Creek.

 My personal Testimony:

 “As an Alaskan Fisherman, it has been a lifelong dream to share the experience I have when I barbecue wild salmon on the back deck of the Elusive during the fishing season.
 Part of my dream has been realized each year when I have brought back fish and barbecued them up for friends in Seattle.
 I always had a few people in the crowd comment that they have never tasted salmon like this.
 I realized that they have not been able to get the quality of salmon that I have access to... until now.
 With the quality-conscious fleet and the state of the art processing and freezing technology that is being utilized by Leader Creek, this dream has become a reality”.